AngeloGith/SeqMerger/README.md

 Sequence ID: Each sequence within the files should have a unique identifier, which is specified in the description line (the line starting with '>').
 The script uses these IDs to concatenate sequences across files.

 Sequence Length: All sequences within each fasta aligned file should have the same length.
 This is to ensure that the concatenation process, which is based on sequence positions, functions correctly.

-File Naming: It is recommended to name your files clearly, as the script uses file names to record sequence positions in the output summary.